 - Merge CSS: navigate to System>Configuration>Developer>CSS Settings>Merge CSS Files choose Yes and click on Save Config.

-If you want to take a complex approach to the task, use our Magento/Magento 2 Google Page Speed Optimizer.
-With this extension, you’ll minify HTML, CSS and JS, merge CSS and JS, move JS to the page bottom and enable all-in-one optimization to reduce the number of queries and their processing time.
+◊ Amasty's Pro Tip: If you want to take a more comprehensive approach to the task and ensure the best results, use our Magento/Magento 2 Google Page Speed Optimizer.
+With this extension, you’ll minify HTML, CSS and JS, merge CSS and JS, move JS to the page bottom and enable all-in-one Magento performance optimization to reduce the number of queries and their processing time.

-This is one of the simplest and fastest ways of breaking your website free from deadlock.
-We have many useful articles on the topic.
-Thus, you can find out everything about caching in Magento 1 and delve deeper into Magento 2 Cache Backend and 4 caching solutions for the purpose: (1) file system, (2) database, (3) Redis, and (4) Varnish, as well as the pros and cons for each of them.
+This is one of the simplest and fastest methods of Magento 2 performance improvement.
+We have many useful articles on the topic where you can learn about browser caching in Magento 2, caching in Magento 1, and Magento 2 Backend caching solutions: (1) file system, (2) database, (3) Redis, and (4) Varnish, as well as the pros and cons for each of them.

-How can HHTP/2 improve your Magento organic traffic?
+How can HTTP/2 improve your Magento organic traffic?

-Despite the predecessors, HTTP/2 can use a single TCP (Transmission Control Protocol) connection to asynchronously send numerous requests for data to your server.
-Thus, you can download multiple files from a server in ASync mode with no risks to site performance.
+One of the sure ways of speeding up your website is to make fewer HTTP requests - Magento store will immediately start working faster.
+But HTTP/2 uses a single TCP (Transmission Control Protocol) connection to asynchronously send numerous requests for data to your server.
+So you can download multiple files from a server in ASync mode with no risks to site performance.

-How to check if your Magento loads with HHTP/2?
+How to check if your Magento loads with HTTP/2?

 You can simply choose to check this in the dev tool of your Chrome browser, just press Ctrl + Shift + i and go to Network from the upper horizontal navigation menu.
-(If there’s no such a column, add it by right-clicking on your mouth):
+(If there’s no such a column, add it by right-clicking):

 If you see no http/2 protocol in the column, this means it’s not there.
 You can also double check this with a free online tool.
 Now it’s known that the protocol is used by 37.4% of all the worldwide websites and the trend still increases:

-What is Magento TTFB and how does it work?
+What is Magento TTFB and how do you improve it?

 How to audit/reduce server response time with Magento 2 profiler?

-You can enable and set up the profiler in two ways: either using a command or with MAGE_PROFILER variable, see the devdocs to make it right.
-Below you can find out what info contains in different columns of the audit report:
+You can enable and set up the profiler in two ways: using a command or with MAGE_PROFILER variable (see the devdocs).
+Below you can find out what info is contained in different columns of the audit report:

-- Time / Avg – one or an average period of time in seconds that the same Timer id takes to pass from profiler start call to the stop call;
+- Time / Avg – time/an average period of time that the Timer id needs to pass from profiler start call to the stop call (in seconds);

 - Cnt – identifies the number of times the block of code was run;

-- Emalloc – a memory consumed by PHP to execute the block of code, measured in bytes;
+- Emalloc – memory consumed by PHP to execute the block of code (in bytes);

 - RealMem – all memory taken by the system to run PHP processes.
 It includes unused pages as well.